Interprofessional Collaboration

 • Model effective teamwork.

 Three major leadership tasks include sharing a plan, monitoring and modifying the plan according to situations that occur, and reviewing team performance.
-Tools to perform these tasks are discussed in the following subsections.
+Tools to perform these tasks are discussed below:

 Sharing the Plan